justincroser/update/fedora all/README.md

 If it does not run make sure it is able to run as an executable either CHMOD + x the file or right click on it and toggle executable as program.

 ### This script runs the following commands
-`sudo bash update.sh` from the ubuntu-all folder will run and execute the following:
+`sudo bash update.sh` from the fedora-all folder will run and execute the following:
 - `sudo dnf update` - updates the system package base and updates packages installed in the system
 - `sudo dnf upgrade` - upgrade any packages to their most recent version
 - `sudo dnf autoremove` - removes orphaned packages that are no longer needed in the system.
 For example a package needed something to run but no longer requires it to do so neither does` any other package.